emsesp/docs/docs/ems-library.md

 _Name:_ Local device error history
 _Used in:_ Various controllers, thermostats and boilers
 _Description:_ Hold the history of errors.
 Each device has it´s own list of own errors.
 Error 1 is the most recent one.
 Going down the list the errors get older.
+Older systems use telegrams 0x0010 and 0x0011.
 _Class:_ monitor
 _EMS category:_ EMS2.0
 _Distribution:_ unicast-on-request